Liquids Take The Shape Of Their

 The Role of Pressure: Maintaining Constant Volume

 While liquids adapt their shape, their volume remains relatively constant under normal conditions.
 This is because the intermolecular forces prevent the molecules from significantly separating from each other.
-However, applying external pressure can slightly compress a liquid, reducing its volume.
+That said, applying external pressure can slightly compress a liquid, reducing its volume.
 This compressibility is much lower than that of gases but is still measurable.

 Applications and Implications: From Everyday Life to Advanced Science